PabloPena/trackerweb/README.md

 ### Environment configuration

 Currenty only one configuration is enabled: demo.
 This configuration replace the default environment file with the environment.[cfg] file, both stored in `environments/` folder.
-For deploying the webapp make sure to configure correctly the config associated file (api base url, api path, etc.)
+For deploying the webapp make sure you have configured correctly the config associated file (api base url, api path, etc.)

 ### Docker

 The description file `.dockerfile` is stored in `docker/` folder.
 It describes the Docker image.
 This image uses an _nginx_ server for static content delivery.
-This server's configuration is located at the same folder named as `./nginx.conf`.
+This server's configuration is described in `./nginx.conf` file located at the same folder.

 **Build Image:**

 Ensure to construct the Angular App with ng build --configuration=[cfg] `$ docker build -t [tag_name] .`